AksTraL/AkzTraL/README.md

 - 💻An 18 year old tech enthusiast </br>
 - 🎓Majoring in Computer Science & Engineering
 - 📊Interested in Data science & Engineering
-- 🔭 I’m currently working on HTML, cc and Javascript  </br>
+- 🔭 I’m currently working on HTML, CSS and Javascript  </br>
 - 🌱 I’m currently learning Python and SQL </br>
 - 👯 I’m looking to collaborate on </br>
 - 🤔 I’m looking for help with Javascript </br>